Advanced phylogenetic analysis using the DEC model

 Introduction

-In the Simple Phylogenetic Analysis of Historical Biogeography tutorial, we went through the exercise of setting up the instantaneous rate matrix and cladogenetic transition probabilities for a simple DEC model.
+In the Simple phylogenetic analysis using the DEC model tutorial, we went through the exercise of setting up the instantaneous rate matrix and cladogenetic transition probabilities for a simple DEC model.
 In this tutorial, we will set up a more complex model considering the geological histories in the biogeographic inference.
 We will learn how to set up an epoch model.

 An improved DEC analysis